grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    BasedOnStyles = Grafana
    ```

-   Replace `FULL_PATH_TO_REPO` with the full path to the Technical Documentation repository.
-For example, `/home/user/git-repos`.
+   Replace `FULL_PATH_TO_REPO` with the full path to the cloned Technical Documentation repository.
+For example, in Linux you could set StylesPath to `/home/username/git-repos/technical-documentation/linters/vale` and in macOS, you could set it to `/Users/username/git-repos/technical-documentation/linters/vale`.
+The path depends on where you cloned the git repository.

 1. Install the [Vale VS Code extension](https://marketplace.visualstudio.com/items?itemName=chrischinchilla.vale-vscode) in VS Code.

    1. Start VS Code.
-   1. Press Ctrl+P, paste the following command, and press enter.
+   1. Press Ctrl+P, paste the following command, and press Enter.

    ```
    ext install ChrisChinchilla.vale-vscode